Challenges Associated with Using the MCID

 The Take Home

-In my humble opinion, this is a scary thing because insurance companies are using MCID to say that the procedure was a success or was not a success.
+In my humble opinion, this is a scary thing because insurance companies are using MCID to say that the procedure was either a success or not.
 Think back to sweet Bob, who is reading this blog while waiting to tee off on the 18th hole…imagine if patients like Bob can get denied surgery in the future because predictive analytics say based on his pre-operative score of 77 he will not hit the MCID.
 So sad, right?
-The take home is that the higher the MCID, does not always mean the better outcome.
+The take-home is that the higher the MCID, does not always mean the better outcome.
 In fact there is a lot of data, specifically Total Joint Arthroplasty, that supports the opposite being true – you can let your arthritis get so bad that there is a “point of no return” and therefore you should have the intervention earlier on in the disease process.

 Where to go from here?
 MCID is a helpful starting point to integrate PROs into clinical practice.
 Is it perfect?
 No – at this point in time, the concept needs to be fine-tuned.
 However, understanding the MCID for patient population and interval in time, then integrating that +/- number into clinical practice, is proving to be a valuable tool for providers.
 There is a lot of amazing and promising work being done to refine this potential gem into something real shiny – stay tuned for our next blog on “The future of MCID” – coming soon!